Meet Your R.H.M.A. Staff

 Guitar & Bass

 Michael grew up in Medicine Hat, Alberta.
-His pursuit of all things guitars and rock 'n roll, involved studying guitar at famed arts/music school Grant MaEwan College in Edmonton, three years in Calgary teaching, and playing, at Guitar Works and eventually ending up moving to Toronto in 1994.
-Michael landed a gig with Universal Honey, and spent years touring all over North America as a support act for The Goo Goo Dolls.
+His pursuit of all things guitars and rock 'n roll, involved studying guitar at famed arts/music school Grant MaEwan College in Edmonton, three years in Calgary teaching at Guitarworks, and playing music, and eventually ending up moving to Toronto in 1994.
+Michael landed a gig with Universal Honey, and spent years touring all over North America as support for The Goo Goo Dolls and various other touring acts stateside.

 Though he still loved teaching, and had always thought of having his own music school some day.
 This would involve a fresh new approach to teaching and inspiring students with the latest technology available, as well as incorporating recording, and a rehearsal space where students could play together as a band.
 Thus Red House was born in late 2009.